kagisearch/kagi-docs/docs/orion/features/custom-blocklists.md

 iam-py-test's The malicious website blocklist - [Info](https://github.com/iam-py-test/my_filters_001) <br>
 `https://raw.githubusercontent.com/iam-py-test/my_filters_001/main/antimalware.txt`

-### Regional Block Lists
+### Regional Blocklists

-EasyList maintains a list of numerous [regional block lists](https://easylist.to/pages/other-supplementary-filter-lists-and-easylist-variants.html), these can help improve the ad blocking effectiveness if you regularly visit non-English websites.
+EasyList maintains a list of numerous [regional blocklists](https://easylist.to/pages/other-supplementary-filter-lists-and-easylist-variants.html), these can help improve the ad blocking effectiveness if you regularly visit non-English websites.

 For your convenience we are listing the regional filters below however please visit their website for more information.